afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 This project demonstrates my skills in data cleaning and transformation using SQL Server.
 The goal was to prepare a raw dataset for analysis by performing various cleaning and transformation tasks.

+## Usage

+The SQL script `Data Prep - Nashville Housing.sql` contains the queries used for this project.
+To run the script, you will need access to a SQL Server instance and the raw dataset `Raw Data - Nashville Housing.xlsx`.
+The final result dataset was exported into excel file `Data Cleaned - Nashville Housing.xlsx`.

 ## Project Overview

-In this project, I worked with a dataset `Raw Data - Nashville Housing` that required cleaning and restructuring to ensure data integrity and usability.
+In this project, I worked with a dataset `Raw Data - Nashville Housing.xlsx` that required cleaning and restructuring to ensure data integrity and usability.
 The following tasks were performed:

 1. **Standardize Date Format**: `SaleDate` column were converted to a consistent format (YYYY-MM-DD) to fasilitate data analysis and integration with other systems.